embedly/embedly-ios/README.md

 ## Usage

-To run the example project; clone the repo, and run `pod install` from the Example directory first.

 The Embedly iOS library gives you access to all of Embedly's APIs, but there are two different ways to interact with the APIs:

 - Embed, Extract, and legacy APIs are available through the call{EmbedlyApi,Embed,Extract,...} methods, which initiate an HTTP call which invokes the corresponding delegate method (embedly{Success,Failure}) upon completion.